leejoramo/UUCGV/UUCGV ByLaws.md

     2. The Leadership Development Team shall be composed of three Voting Members serving alternating terms of 3 years.
     3. solicit qualified candidates for all team leaders, positions on the Board, TLC, and make any other leadership recommendations as requested by the Board.
     4. submit the names of nominees to the Board at least thirty (30) days before the annual Congregational Meeting.
-    5. Be the responsibility of the Leadership Development Team to canvass the congregation and identify interested parties to fill open positions.
-    6. Act as the Facilitator for the TLC meetings and provide Mentorship to the TLC members
+    5. Act as the Facilitator for the TLC meetings and provide Mentorship to the TLC members
-    7. shall identify areas of skills development, make recommendations for trainings, and make leadership aware of learning opportunities provide by UUA, PWR, MDD and other resources.
+    6. shall identify areas of skills development, make recommendations for trainings, and make leadership aware of learning opportunities provided by UUA, PWR, MDD and other resources.
-    8. The LDT shall assist the Board, TLC, COM Standing and Ad-Hoc Teams with finding team members and volunteers.
+    7. The LDT shall assist the Board, TLC, COM Standing and Ad-Hoc Teams with finding team members and volunteers.

 	> Lee: Job: Leadership Development Team #elected #3

 4. **Care Team:**

 	1. Shall report to the Minister.
-	2. Shall be led by voting member of the Church, chosen by the Board and the Minister.
+	2. Shall be led by Voting Member, chosen by the Board and the Minister.
 	3. If there is no Minister, the Board will select the Leader, and the Care Team shall report to the Board.
-	3. Develop and provide a system to meet the needs of members and friends.
+	4. Develop and provide a system to meet the special needs of members and friends.

 5. **Worship Team:**